 Rather than sensing motion or pressure, the door relies on a signal from an access control system to open.
 That signal can come from a keycard, a fob, a smartphone, or any other device that has been programmed with the access control system.

 Automatic doors controlled by cloud-based access control systems or smart video intercoms are ideal for multifamily buildings and commercial properties that only need to grant entry to authorized people.
 Most multifamily and commercial buildings need an access control system or video intercom for both fire and safety regulations.
 In addition, access control systems and smart video intercoms improve the tenant experience.

 Additionally, when the access control system or video intercom is connected to the cloud, building staff enjoy the added convenience of managing property access permissions remotely from a web browser.
-Staff members don’t have to physically visit the building to update their system.
+As a result, staff members don’t have to physically visit the building to update their system.

 How does a sensor make the door open?

 Once a sensor has detected that someone needs to enter the building, it then sends a signal to the door opening mechanism.
 The door opening mechanism is powered by an electric motor, which opens the door accordingly with the type of door you have.